Helpdesk Training Article

 4 Test day photo

-4.1 Test day photos are mandatory for B2 First, C1 Advanced, and C2 Proficiency exams and are one type of identity check.
-By registering for these exams, a candidate, or their parent/guardian, acknowledges that a test day photo will be taken.
-The exams where a test day photo is mandatory is subject to change and Centres will notify candidates about procedures.
+4.1 Test day photos are mandatory for B2 First, C1 Advanced, and C2 Proficiency exams and are one way to check identity.
+By registering for these exams, a candidate, or their parent/guardian, understands that a test day photo will be taken.
+The list of exams with mandatory test day photo is subject to change and Centres will notify candidates about procedures.

-4.2 If the candidate, or their parent/guardian, declines a mandatory test day photo, the candidate may not be allowed to take the exam.
-In cases where the exam is taken, Cambridge English reserves the right to withhold or cancel the result.
-Candidates who decline a photo may find that their options for using the result may be limited because there is no photo on the Results Verification Service website.
+4.2 If a candidate, or their parent/guardian, declines a mandatory test day photo, the candidate may not be allowed to take the exam.
+In cases where the exam is taken without a photo, Cambridge English reserves the right to withhold or cancel the result.
+Candidates who decline a photo may find that their options for using the result may be limited because there is no photo on the Results Verification Service .

-4.3 The photo will be added to the Results Verification Service website cambridgeenglish.org/verifiers.
-Candidates decide who can view it by sharing their result via the Results Service for Candidates website or by sharing their Verification Number with their chosen institution.
+4.3 The photo will be added to the Results Verification Service cambridgeenglish.org/verifiers.
+Candidates decide who can access it by sharing their result via Results Service for Candidates or by sharing their Verification Number with their chosen institution.

-4.8 If the candidate is taking C1 Advanced in Africa, Asia, or Australasia, Cambridge English will not issue a result if a suitable test day photo is not taken and uploaded into Cambridge systems.
-If the candidate’s photo is uploaded after the deadline, their result will be delayed.
+4.6 Cambridge English will not usually issue a result for a C1 Advanced candidate if an acceptable test day photo is not taken and uploaded into the appropriate Cambridge system.
+If the candidate’s photo is uploaded after the deadline, their result may be delayed.

-4.11 As A2 Key, B1 Preliminary, B1 Business Preliminary, B2 Business Vantage and C1 Business Higher exams do not require a test day photo.
-Candidates of these exams who would like a test day photo must ask their Centre at the time of registration if the Centre can offer a test day photo service.
+4.7 A candidate who would like a test day photo but is taking an exam that does not have a mandatory test day photo must ask their Centre at the time of registration if the Centre can offer a test day photo service.

-4.12 Taking photos for any other purpose or filming candidates during an exam is not permitted unless authorised by Cambridge English.
+4.8 Taking photos for any other purpose or filming candidates during an exam is not permitted unless authorised by Cambridge English.
 Cambridge English sometimes requires the audio and video recording and/or streaming of Speaking tests and the test day photo process.
-When CCTV (closed circuit television) is authorised, it must not capture exam content, e.g., exam questions must not be legible, and images must not be recognisable.
+When CCTV (closed circuit television) is authorised, it must not capture exam content, e.g., exam questions must not be legible, and images from exam materials must not be recognisable.

 5 Taking an exam

 5.1 Centres will tell candidates where and when their exam will take place.
-This may be in a Confirmation of Entry which the candidate must check carefully, including for any incorrect name spelling and for details of date, time and place for the exam.
+This may be in a Confirmation of Entry and Timetable which the candidate must check carefully, including name spelling, date, time, and place for the exam.
 Any incorrect name spelling or other details must be reported to the Centre immediately.
 Centres may not allow candidates who arrive late to take the exam.

-5.2 For security reasons, requests to make changes to the scheduled timetable are not usually approved.
-If a candidate cannot take their exam at the scheduled time, the Centre may ask Cambridge English if it is possible to change the time of the affected exam component(s).
+5.2 For security reasons, requests to change the scheduled timetable are not usually approved.
+If candidates cannot take their exam at the scheduled time, the Centre may ask Cambridge English if it is possible to change the time of the affected exam component(s).

-5.4 Key rules and regulations on what candidates can and cannot do during the exam are in the applicable Notice to Candidates.
+5.4 Key regulations on what candidates can and cannot do during the exam are in the applicable Notice to Candidates.
 Centres must make this available to each candidate.

 5.5 Candidates must be well behaved and respectful while on the premises of the exam venue.

-5.6 Cambridge English will not accept offensive (such as rude or racist) language in exam answers and will not mark an exam or give a result if this type of language is used.
+5.6 Cambridge English will not accept offensive language in exam answers and will not mark an exam or give a result if this language is used.
 The decision by Cambridge English is final.

-5.9 Candidates will be told by their Centre if their Speaking test is being recorded.
+5.9 The Centre may arrange audio and/or video recording of live Speaking tests for Cambridge English quality and research purposes.
+Part of the monitoring of Speaking Examiners may involve audio-recording of selected live tests.
+Candidates will be told by their Centre if their Speaking test is being recorded.
 An additional Speaking Examiner or Cambridge English representative may be present during a Speaking test to monitor the Speaking Examiners.
-Cambridge English may also video record the Speaking test as part of their quality control and research procedures.

-5.10 Cambridge English monitors its Centres to ensure that they are administering exams according to its strict regulations and to check quality of service.
-Centre staff are expected to act respectfully and professionally including towards visiting Cambridge English representatives, such as Inspectors.
+5.10 Cambridge English monitors and inspects its Centres to ensure that they are administering exams according to its strict regulations and to check quality of service.
+Centre staff are expected to act respectfully and professionally including with visiting Cambridge English representatives, such as Inspectors.
 Most inspections are unannounced and can happen at any exam venue.
 A Centre may be visited by both an Inspector and a Monitoring Inspector who is observing the Inspector.
-Inspectors may check candidate ID.
-Cambridge English may use mystery shopping to check quality of service or compliance with regulations.
+Inspectors may check candidate IDs.
+Cambridge English may use mystery shopping to check quality of service and/or compliance with regulations.

-5.11 Only candidates, supervisor, invigilators, and authorised Cambridge English representatives are allowed in the exam room.
+5.11 Only the supervisor, invigilators, candidates, and authorised Cambridge English representatives are allowed in the exam room.
 During Speaking tests, only candidates, Speaking Examiners and those authorised to monitor Speaking Examiners are permitted in the exam room.
 For C1 Advanced, authorised Cambridge English representatives are allowed in the test room.

 5.12 Any problem which may affect the performance of a candidate during the exam must be reported to the Centre on the exam day.
 If supported, the Centre will report it to Cambridge English.
-Cambridge English may accept Special Consideration and where appropriate, adjust the marks of affected candidates to take the reported circumstances into account.
-Centres will be informed when Special Consideration is not approved.
+Cambridge English will process Special Consideration and where appropriate, adjust the marks of affected candidates to take the circumstances into account.
+Centres will be informed if Special Consideration is not approved.
 Cambridge English cannot accept Special Consideration requests after results have been released.

-6.1 Any candidate not following Cambridge English or the Centre’s rules and instructions, or whose behaviour is disruptive, may not be allowed to take or finish their exam and/or may be subject to Cambridge English Malpractice procedures, details of which are available on cambridgeenglish.org/help/malpractice.
+6.1 Any candidate not following Cambridge English regulations and the Centre’s instructions, or whose behaviour is disruptive, may not be allowed to take or finish their exam and/or may be subject to Cambridge English Malpractice procedures, as per details on cambridgeenglish.org/help/malpractice.

-6.2 Cambridge English values the integrity and reliability of its exams and has strategies, such as statistical analysis, that counter and identify attempts at cheating and/or malpractice.
+6.2 Cambridge English values the integrity and reliability of its exams and has strategies, such as statistical analysis, that counter and identify attempted malpractice.
 The investigation of suspected malpractice cases may delay results.

 6.3 Malpractice includes, but is not limited to: